matsim-vsp/matsim-vsp.github.io/index.md

 # VSP Technische Universität Berlin

+<mark>The TU Berlin exchange server has been attacked and in consequence is currently down.
+It is unknown until when this will last.</mark>  We are currently setting up email addresses outside the TU system.
+The following already exist:
+- kai.nagel.vsp at posteo.net

 ### VSP Project websites you may be looking for:

 - [VSP Homepage](https://www.vsp.tu-berlin.de) - Department homepage for VSP at the Institute for